gakonst/ethers-rs/examples/ethers-wasm/README.md

+# ethers-wasm

-## Example usage of ethers-rs from WASM
+## Example

 Install wasm-pack with

     yarn install

-Start a local ganache instance
+Start a local Anvil or Ganache instance

+    yarn anvil
+    or
     yarn ganache

-Then you can build the example locally with:
+Build the example locally with:

     yarn serve

-and then visiting http://localhost:8080 in a browser should run the example!
+Visit http://localhost:8080 in a browser to run the example!